ACipherEXE/item-database/README.md

 # item-database

 This project was a way to quickly do a project my mom wanted a way to store a lot of nail plates she has without pulling out all of them out of boxes.
+Also a way to explore docker and superbase locally.

 ## You will need